-What types of animals come to Backbone Sanctuary?
+What Types of Animals Come to Backbone Animal Sanctuary?

 At our sanctuary, we welcome animals from diverse backgrounds.
 Some are rescued from shelters, while others come through our partner rescues or word-of-mouth surrenders.
 Occasionally, we also care for animals that have been abandoned on our property.
 Additionally, we provide temporary housing for pet owners facing housing challenges, ensuring their beloved animals remain safe and secure.
 Backbone Sanctuary currently cares for mini-[pigs, goats, mini-horses, alpacas, llamas, chickens, peacocks, pigeons, ferrets, dogs, cats, sugar gliders, chinchillas, rabbits, tortoises and more.